Can you think of the last time you initiated conversation at a party or asked an acquaintance to go out for coffee?

 Be vocal about what you want and when you want it.

 The more you practice being outspoken, the better.
-Plus, the more confident you are, the more social you will be.
+Plus, the more confident you are, the more communicative you will be.

 13. Forget Negative Experiences